 |KISS Your Dinghy

-Uncle Al's companion to The Wayfarer Book.
+(updated 6 March 2023) Uncle Al's companion to The Wayfarer Book.
 Photo-rich printing in full colour and at the same high quality as the Wayfarer Book.
-2nd edition (RRS page updated for 2017-2020), etc. available for North American orders, and they look pretty darn nice.
-After hearing painful overseas shipping quotes, I have created a 3rd edition that is now available for U.K. delivery through Mike Porter.
-A4 size pages and all references to "vang" replaced by "kicker" and assorted verbs I have created as parallels to things like "vanged" ...
+5th edition (RRS page updated for 2021-2024), etc. available for North American orders, and they look pretty darn nice.
+Overseas edition now available for U.K./E.U. delivery through Liz Feibusch.
+You pay via PayPal below and Uncle Al sends the order on to Liz who sends a KISS to you.